Density of Binary Disc Packings: The 9 Compact Packings: Global inequality for the vertex potential

 \subsection{The case $\mathcal{P}_5$}

-We cannot proceed exactly the same way for $\mathcal{P}_5$, because equality in Inequality~\eqref{eq:vertex} around the small disc surrounded by six other small discs would yield $V_{rrr}=0$, which is incompatible with $3V_{rrr}=E_{rrr}>0$.
-The potential in a vertex of a triangle with three small discs will depend on its neighborhood.
+We cannot proceed exactly the same way for $\mathcal{P}_5$, because equality in Inequality~\eqref{eq:vertex} around the small disc surrounded by six other small discs would yield $V_{rrr}=0$.
+Since $E_{rrr}=3V_{rrr}$ (see Subsec.~\ref{sec:vertex_pot_tight}), this would yield $E_{rrr}=0$.
+But since the density $\delta_5$ is larger than the density $\tfrac{\pi}{2\sqrt{3}}$ of the hexagonal compact packing, the emptiness $E_{rrr}$ must be positive.
+To get around this problem, the potential in a vertex of a triangle with three small discs will depend on its neighborhood.

-In an FM-triangulation of a packing by discs of radius $1$ and $r=r_5$, let us call {\em singular} a small disc which is surrounded by two large discs and three small ones (in this order up to a cyclic permutation).
-The other discs are said to be {\em regular}.
+In an FM-triangulation of a packing by discs of radius $1$ and $r=r_5$, a small disc surrounded by two large discs and three small ones (in this order up to a cyclic permutation) is said to be {\em singular}.
+The other small discs are said to be {\em regular}.
 In particular, each regular small disc in the target packing $\mathcal{P}_5$ is surrounded by $6$ singular discs (Fig.~\ref{fig:targets}).
-We shall rely on the following simple lemma (proven in Fig.~\ref{fig:lemma_c5}):
+We shall rely on the following simple lemma:

 \begin{lemma} In an FM-triangulation of a packing by discs of radius $1$ and $r$, there is at most two singular discs in a triangle with three discs of radius $r$. \end{lemma}